 Each of these metrics measures specific elements of your e-commerce platform that can be used to assess your site’s performance based on the set parameter.
 For example, when you click on Shopping Behavior, you are given access to the number and variety of the products that have been added to the shopping cart as well as the number of people that abandoned the checkout process.

-Having detailed knowledge of this data makes it possible for you rework the checkout page for a more optimized performance in case a high number of visitors leave the page without completing their orders.
+Having a detailed knowledge of this data makes it possible for you to rework the checkout page for more optimized performance in case a high number of visitors leave the page without completing their orders.

 If you, however, want to know which part of the checkout process is responsible for the inefficiency that is costing your e-commerce site the conversions it needs, then clicking on Checkout Behavior should afford you a clearer picture.

 You can also gauge the performance of your e-commerce platform by measuring the amount of revenue each product in your virtual catalog earns.
 This ensures you get a vivid picture of the items that are under-performing so that they can either be aggressively marketed or completely dropped from the store.

 The last of the metrics, Sales Performance, simply make available every data that has to do with the sales volume generated on your website.
 The metric also takes account of taxation and shipping costs, ensuring that they aren’t muddled with the rest of your online store’s revenue.